OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 	cover in latitude/longitude coordinates with the horizontal datum WGS84."](http://nsidc.org/data/docs/noaa/g02158_snodas_snow_cover_model/)

-	- The SNODAS tools assign the SNODAS grids the same projection as the Watershed Basin Extent Shapefile Input (defined in the configuration file).
+	- The SNODAS Tools assign the SNODAS grids the same projection as the Watershed Basin Extent Shapefile Input (defined in the configuration file).
 	The projection of the Watershed Basin Extent Shapefile Input is defaulted to WGS84 (EPSG code: 4326) - this is recommended given the previous bullet point.
 	However, if the Watershed Basin Extent Shapefile Input has a projection other than WGS84, the default EPSG code in the [configuration file](#snodastools92snodasconfigini) under section ```VectorInputExtent``` option ```projection_epsg``` must be altered.